hsnyder/mathmodules/README.md

 ## Make target: quadrature.o

 Numerical integration module (fortran).
+Provides routines for computing Gaussian quadrature nodes and weights (refers to 'normal' Gaussian quadrature as Gauss-Legendre quadrature), and Gauss-Legendre-Lobatto nodes and weights.
+Also provides routines for computing Legendre polynomials and their derivatives, as well as Lagrange interpolating polynomials.
+All the implementations are fairly "naive" in the sense that they're just coded straight from the mathematical definitions.
+This is fine for my use since I typically call these methods only at the start of a program, and store the results I need, but if you need very fast implementations, perhaps look elsewhere.
 Read the comments in the source file for more information.

 ## Make target: pymodule_quadrature